oishikm12/cpp-collection/README.md

 * [**Insertion Sort**](algorithms/insertion_sort.cpp) - It is a simple sorting algorithm that builds the final sorted array (or list) one item at a time
 * [**Selection Sort**](algorithms/selection_sort.cpp) - The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning
 * [**Counting Sort**](algorithms/counting_sort.cpp) - It is an algorithm for sorting a collection of objects according to keys that are small integers; that is, it is an integer sorting algorithm
+* [**Radix Sort**](algorithms/radix_sort.cpp) - It is a non-comparative sorting algorithm which avoids comparison by creating and distributing elements into buckets according to their radix (singular digits).
+This bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered
 * [**Merge Sort**](algorithms/merge_sort.cpp) - It is a Divide & Conquer algorithm for dividing the input array into two halves, calls itself for the two halves, and then sorts them and merges the two sorted halves
 * [**Quick Sort**](algorithms/quick_sort.cpp) - It is a Divide and Conquer algorithm for picking an element as pivot and partitioning the given array around the picked pivot, thereby moving the pivot element into its sorted position
 * [**Heap Sort**](algorithms/heap_sort.cpp) - It involves preparing the list by first turning it into a max heap.
 The algorithm then repeatedly swaps the first value with the last value, decreasing the range of values considered in the heap operation by one, and sifting the new first value into its position in the heap, thereby sorting the list in this process